|

 Bittersweet

-In the last 10 years, I have failed at fostering dogs........meaning I ended up keeping all of them.
-In my younger years I was able to foster and find homes for the dogs with no problems.
-These last 10 years though, have proven me weak at letting go.
-When I was asked to foster Leamington the Chug, (chihuahua - pug), I was told there was a pending adopter that wanted him but she wasn't quite ready as there was some home improvements that needed to be done and Lemmie still needed his vetting and neuter.
+When I was asked to foster Leamington the Chug (chihuahua–pug), I was told there was a pending adopter who wanted him but wasn’t quite ready, as some home improvements needed to be done and Lemmie still needed his vetting and neuter.
 I was told I would only have him for about a month.
 Of course I still fell in love, but this time I had to let go.
-Claudia came yesterday to adopt him and it was so hard to do, I bawled like a baby.
-He's going to the most perfect home.
-Claudia assured me with everything I needed to know, and we will stay in touch.
+Claudia came yesterday to adopt him and it was so hard to do — I bawled like a baby.
+He’s going to the most perfect home.
+Claudia assured me of everything I needed to know, and we will stay in touch.
 I promised I could do this, and I did keep my word!

 April 14, 2020

-Listen up .........I'm going to tell you how to get that warm selfless feeling of gratification that comes with saving the life of an innocent animal.
+Listen up… I'm going to tell you how to get that warm, selfless feeling of gratification that comes with saving the life of an innocent animal.

-Have you ever thought of fostering a dog until a rescue finds it's new home?
+Have you ever thought of fostering a dog until a rescue finds its new home?

 This concept is vital to rescues and shelters both.
-Space is freed up in the shelter and the rescue can then see the animals true personality and place them in the best possible home.
+Space is freed up in the shelter, and the rescue can then see the animal’s true personality and place them in the best possible home.
 The dog you foster is now free of stress from the shelter and will begin to show his personality.
 The light in their eyes will shine again, and they will heal and prosper in your home with time and love until it's time for them to go to their new forever home.
 That feeling is bittersweet and will leave a hole in your heart, but you get the happy memories and the pride of saving a life.

 |